foldedtoad/dwm3000/README.md

 **NOTE:** Because the PCA10056 board incorporates a Segger JLink debugger (on-board), it is highly recommended to install the Segger JLink package on your development system: it's free, and provides support for gdb, pyocd, and Ozone (Segger's debugger).

 **NOTE:** The PCA10056 board incorporates JLink software includes RTT-console support, which is used as a logging console.
-This eliminates the need to configure and run a seperated UART-based console when developing.
+This eliminates the need to configure and run a seperated UART-based console when developing firmware.
 An easy-to-use shell command (rtt.sh, see below) included, can be use to display console output.

 ### DWS3000 Board/Shield Support
 Under this project's root directory, there is a the following file tree structure:

 ```